 Growing a Customer Database

 Chatbots can help a brand expand its customer base through all of its service functions – answering questions, making suggestions, providing details, etc. – but it can also be set up to categorize visitors/users into cool, warm, and hot leads, and to store user information and preferences, for further contact (you can achieve that, e.g. with Tidio Chatbots and Zapier integration).

-Further, they are easy to configure for offering special sale prices and discounts, an activity that can easily result in purchases and more opportunity for follow-up with that customer.
+Further, they are easy to configure for offering special sale prices and discounts, an activity that can easily result in purchases and more opportunities for follow-up with that customer.

 It’s hard to put a personal “spin” on a brand that operates online.
 Many brands do a good job of trying to make their content more friendly and personal by posting stories about the people involved in the business.
 They also feature customers’ opinions and engage in charitable activities.
 These things are all good.
 And many have live operators in their customer service departments to handle questions and issues.